A child lying on a soft indoor surface while a grown-up places one light pillow on the child's legs for a gentle pretend sandwich topping.

 Older end

-• +Let your child choose where the next safe topping goes.
+• +Let your child choose a different arm or leg for the next topping.

-• +Let your child request soft, softer, or stop before each round.
+• +Let your child request another topping, stop, or switch roles before each round.

 • +Switch roles and let your child give you one gentle topping.